TedHusted/awake/awake.md

 	Tate says, “We found that the Test Mode for both devices could have been used to cause the crashes.”

-	“But Test Mode for the car needs a physical plugin and we didn’t find one at the scene,” says Carla, her hologram crossed its arms.
+	“But Test Mode for the car needs a physical plugin, and we didn’t find one at the scene,” says Carla, her hologram crossed its arms.

 	“We didn’t find a phone either,” says Noah.
 “Maybe the drone carried them both away, yeah?”

 	“And Test Mode for the chair requires line of sight, meaning another drone,” added Tate.

-	New bubbles appeared on the board for Test Mode and as well as ‘Missing OBDC connector?’.
+	New bubbles appeared on the board for ‘Test Mode’ as well as ‘Missing OBDC connector?’.

 	“Who or what would be able to pilot a drone and alter video stored on company servers?” asks Carla, her hologram stepping back from the board.

-	“Any one of us,” says Noah, “or at least our organizations,”
+	“Either one of us,” says Noah, “or at least our organizations,”

 	“Who would sanction a domestic mission involving civilians and a car crash on a public highway?” asks Park.